 - Specific items of cost must be consistently budgeted in similar circumstances (direct or indirect).

-- Salaries and benefits for administrative and clerical positions in academic units shall normally be charged to the respective departmental accounts and not sponsored program accounts.
+- Salaries and benefits for administrative and clerical positions in academic units shall normally be charged to the respective departmental cost centers and not sponsored program cost centers.

-- General office supplies, postage and telephone line charges shall normally be charged to the respective departmental accounts.
+- General office supplies, postage and telephone line charges shall normally be charged to the respective departmental cost centers.

-- Total direct costs to complete sponsored projects must be recorded in either the sponsored or cost sharing accounts, which have been specifically established for the particular sponsored projects.
+- Total direct costs to complete sponsored projects must be recorded in either the sponsored or cost sharing cost centers, which have been specifically established for the particular sponsored projects.